brunocvelloso/NBADataProject/README.md

 - The .ipynb notebooks contain pretty detailed descriptions of what I am conceptually trying to do.
 You can look at whatever scripts I call in more detail if you want to have a better idea of what I actually coded.
 Any questions just ask!
 - Any typos or mistakes, feel free to send a pull request.
+- any big datasets I call are called directly from a publicly available dropbox folder, so you will need an internet connection to run on your local machine.
+- Again, I did A LOT with this data.
+This is merely a showcase of some things I do.
+In particular, the NBA Roster Tool, which projects player performance by explicitly